Casablanca (film): Plot

 In December 1941, American expatriate Rick Blaine owns a nightclub and gambling den in Casablanca.
-"Rick's Café Américain" attracts a varied clientele, including Vichy French and Nazi German officials, refugees desperate to reach the neutral United States, and those who prey on them.
-Although Rick professes to be neutral in all matters, he ran guns to Ethiopia during the Second Italo-Ethiopian War and fought on the Republican side in the Spanish Civil War.
-Despite feigning indifference, he demonstrates sympathy for the refugees' plight and disdain for the repressive, fascist regimes.
+"Rick's Café Américain" attracts a varied clientele, including Vichy French and German officials, refugees desperate to reach the still-neutral United States, and those who prey on them.
+Although Rick professes to be neutral in all matters, he ran guns to Ethiopia in 1935 and fought on the Republican side in the Spanish Civil War.

-Petty crook Ugarte boasts to Rick of "letters of transit" obtained by murdering two German couriers.
-The papers allow the bearers to travel freely around German-occupied Europe and to neutral Portugal; they are priceless to the refugees stranded in Casablanca.
-Ugarte plans to sell them at the club and persuades Rick to hold them.
-Before he can meet his contact, Ugarte is arrested by the local police under Captain Louis Renault, the unabashedly corrupt prefect of police.
-Ugarte dies in custody without revealing that Rick has the letters.
+Petty crook Ugarte boasts to Rick of letters of transit obtained by murdering two German couriers.
+The papers allow the bearers to travel freely around German-occupied Europe and to neutral Portugal.
+Ugarte plans to sell them at the club and persuades Rick to hold them for him.
+However, Ugarte is arrested by the local police under Captain Louis Renault, the unabashedly corrupt prefect of police.
+Ugarte is killed while in custody without revealing that Rick has the letters.

-Then the reason for Rick's cynical nature—former lover Ilsa Lund—enters his establishment.
+Then, the reason for Rick's cynical nature—former lover Ilsa Lund—enters his establishment.
 Spotting Rick's friend and house pianist, Sam, Ilsa asks him to play "As Time Goes By".
 Rick storms over, furious that Sam disobeyed his order never to perform that song again, and is stunned to see Ilsa.
 She is accompanied by her husband, Victor Laszlo, a renowned fugitive Czechoslovak Resistance leader.
-The two need the letters to escape to America, as German Major Strasser has come to Casablanca to arrest Laszlo.
+A flashback reveals Ilsa left Rick without explanation when the couple were planning to flee as the German army neared Paris, embittering Rick.
+Laszlo and Ilsa need the letters to escape, while German Major Strasser arrives in Casablanca to prevent that.